joshk/completeness-fu/readme.markdown

 Change Log
 ----------

+29 Sep 09

+- added ability to customize the default translations namespace using CompletenessFu.default\_i18n\_namespace

 28 Sep 09

 - move the scoring check builder into its own class so that it works within a clean room